connellpaxton/medkit/readme.typ

+#set document(
+  title: [medkit - Manually Embedded Device Konfiguration and Integration Technology],
+  author: "Conál Paxton",
+  description: "design document for medkit"
+)

-# medkit - Manually Embedded Device Konfiguration and Integration Technology
+= *medkit* - Manually Embedded Device Konfiguration and Integration Technology

 Name is negotiable

-## Motivation
+= Motivation

 Medical devices are extremely expensive, with a huge cost to the populace [cdc-medical-debt-source], including a very large population of Americans who do not seek, or adhere to, medical treatment as a